MarkBind/markbind/packages/vue-components/README.md

 ```

 ## Docs
-See the [documentation](https://markbind.org/userGuide/usingComponents.html) with live editable examples.
+See the [documentation](https://markbind.org/userGuide/usingComponents.html) with examples.

 ## Local Setup
 * Install with `npm install`.